Pay a penalty charge notice (PCN)

 You can also post a cheque or postal order with the PCN payment reference number written on the reverse to: Parking enforcement services, Woking Borough Council, Civic Offices, Gloucester Square, Woking GU21 6YL

-The level of a penalty charge is either £50 or £70, depending on the parking contravention.
+• The level of a on-street parking penalty charge is either £50 or £70, depending on the contravention.

 Payment discounts

-For a parking PCN, if we receive your payment within 14 days after the notice was issued, you will be entitled to a 50% discount of £25 or £35.
+• For an on-street parking PCN, if we receive your payment within 14 days after the notice was issued, you will be entitled to a 50% discount of £25 or £35.
 After 14 days, you are liable to pay the full charge.

 Failure to pay